-You can also adjust the sensitivity of the sensors and the speed of the response time (AMA – Advanced Motion Acceleration option).
+You can also adjust the sensitivity of the sensors and the speed of the response time via overdrive (AMA – Advanced Motion Acceleration option).

 Design & Connectivity

-The BenQ EL2870U connectivity consists of two HDMI 2.0 ports, a DisplayPort 1.4, a headphones jack, and two 2W built-in speakers.
-FreeSync works over both the HDMI and the DisplayPort connectors.
+The BenQ EL2870U connectivity consists of two HDMI 2.0 ports, DisplayPort 1.4, a headphone jack and two 2W built-in speakers.
+FreeSync works over both HDMI and DisplayPort connectors.

-Moving on, the stand offers only tilt adjustment but it can also be detached; if you wish to mount the monitor on a dedicated stand or the wall, you can use the 100x100mm VESA mount pattern.
+Moving on, the stand offers only tilt adjustment, but it can also be detached.
+If you wish to mount the monitor on a dedicated third-party stand or the wall, you can use the 100x100mm VESA mount pattern.

 Price & Similar Monitors